ressiws/typescript-api-template/README.md

 ```

 On startup, the server will:
-- Log that it created any missing tables.
+- Ensure required tables exist
+- Create an initial token **only if none exist**
+- Log the generated token to the console (once)
-- Fail if no tokens are loaded (you must create at least one).
+- Continue normally if tokens already exist

-This ensures your API is secure by default: no default tokens, no accidental open access.
+This ensures your API is secure by default:
+- No open access
+- No hardcoded tokens
+- No silent misconfiguration

 # Middleware
 - Applied globally: Authentication, Rate Limiting, IP Guard, Validation, Logging, CORS, Compression, Security Headers, Error Handler.